 Essential oils are highly concentrated versions of natural, volatile, aromatic compounds found in different parts of the plant, including seeds, leaves, roots, flowers, resin and also the bark.

 Understanding the science of smell shows us that scents may have a significant impact on our moods and emotions.
-Aromatherapy taps into this science by using different scents to help us relax, energize, de-stress and more.
+Aromatherapy taps into this science by using different scents to help us relax, energise, de-stress and more.

 An easy way to experience aromatherapy at home is to use an essential oil diffuser.
-These diffusers blend essential oils with water, dispersing the essential oils in the air as a fine vapor so they can be easily inhaled.
+These diffusers blend essential oils with water, dispersing the essential oils in the air as a fine vapour so they can be easily inhaled.
 It’s also a wonderful, healthy, chemical-free way to make your home smell fantastic!

 Does aromatherapy work?

 Aromatherapy is based on the science of smell: that certain scents can trigger different emotions and moods.
 Using essential oils has been shown to activate the limbic system in our brains, so there is reason to believe that it can affect our moods, emotions and even our memories.